dkj/CrazyLIMS/security-access-control-plan-phase1-and-2-security-redux.md

 - `app_provenance.v_lineage_summary` gains columns highlighting whether an artefact is ops-scoped, returned, or pending return (driven from traits + relationship metadata).
 - A new view `app_provenance.v_data_products_per_scope` (likely materialised in production) joins artefact scopes, process IO, and handover metadata to surface exactly which deliverables a user may see.
 - Existing front-end views (`v_sample_overview`, `v_labware_contents`, etc.) should be regression-tested; any scope filters they contain stay unchanged because visibility continues to flow through `can_access_artefact`.

+### UI Integration (DB-side Support)
+- Use `app_core.v_handover_overview` for handover dashboards; it exposes both artefact names, scope memberships, transfer-state traits, whitelists, and audit timestamps in a single RLS-respecting view.
+- `docs/ui-handover-integration.md` outlines how to call the stored procedures and leverage the view from the web UI.
+- The view keeps `propagation_whitelist` as a text array for easy surfacing in multi-select widgets; the underlying metadata remains authoritative for propagation logic.

 ---